MargaretKrutikova/margareta.dev/content/notes/learning_points_2022.md

 ## Bad stuff

 - F# type providers is better to avoid, might be good for prototyping and experimenting, but no more - too much magic, fails often, cache is stale and doesn't work properly on CI.

+# Non-tech

+- "Feature factory" sucks.
+A team is told to implement a feature, and they do it ...
+Nothing can go wrong, right?
+RIGHT?
+No. It is always better to talk through what is supposed to be built, maybe you can build an MVP on a smaller scale first to get some feedback from the users before building a full-blown scale project.
+Maybe this thing shouldn't be built at all because it doesn't belong to the project.
+Think and talk before doing stuff.